BOPIS: Buy Online Pick Up In Store

 It’s so convenient for customers to pick up their orders in store, especially around the holidays.
 We’ve all probably had a bad experience with shipping or delivery at some point, and it can be understandably frustrating when a package arrives late or damaged.

 Impatient customers who would prefer not to wait three to five business days will turn to in-store pickup to ensure that they have their items in time for the holidays.
-BOPIS provides customers with the flexibility of choosing a pickup time that works best for them.
+BOPIS buy online pickup in store provides customers with the flexibility of choosing a pickup time that works best for them.

 One of the largest benefits of in-store pickup is that customers don’t have to pay shipping – even if it’s only $5.99.
 Some online stores require a minimum dollar amount to qualify for free shipping, which is a great strategy to increase average order value.
 However, some stores don’t have any free shipping options, and people appreciate having the choice to pick up their items in store free of charge.